 Our University of Iowa Graduate College and Graduate Student Government are additional resources available to our students.
 Through competitive application, MFA students have won special funding for research and travel, for performance with faculty in national and international venues, to develop and teach new courses, and to conduct advanced creative research abroad.

 In the University of Iowa Dance Department, our curriculum serves 12-16 graduate students and 100-125 undergraduate dance majors (BA and BFA) yearly.
-In addition to our Space Place Theater and our six dance studios, our vibrant program is also supported by a professional staff of musicians, a sound engineer and composer, video staff, costume assistant, and weekly on-site athletic trainers from the University of Iowa Sports Medicine Clinic.
+Our vibrant program is also supported by a professional staff of musicians, a sound engineer and composer, video staff, costume assistant, and weekly on-site athletic trainers from the University of Iowa Sports Medicine Clinic.

 The 60-credit MFA degree program offers two separate degree emphases: Choreography and Performance.